CodyBontecou/blog/content/out-of-the-rain.md

 Here's a bit of data from todays adventure:

 **Gas:** Our odometer started the day off at 37,665 miles with a full gas tank at 9:34am.
 At 12:55pm we topped off our gas tank with 6.152 gallons and our odometer read 37,747 miles costing $24.60.

+This averages out to approximately 13.32 miles per gallon.

 **Food:** We spent $24.92 on Panda Express at 11:39am followed by $9.70 at Starbucks at 12:38pm.